Adarr89/Adarr89/README.md

 ### Word embedding de-biaser
 This was a project that I worked on for a piece of coursework in my Sixth form education.
 Everyone knows what LLMs and generative AI are, and most people know that they work by predicting the next word in a sentence based on a topic.
 But they learn this from human data, leading to the inherent bias.
 With this project, I tackled the problem at the level of vector word embedding that looks to isolate and remove the dimension denoting gender for professional environment topics.
+  - For this project, I leaned on a paper that researchers Tolga Bolukbasi, Kai-Wei Chang, James Zou, Venkatesh Saligrama and Adam Kalai created for their Paper "Man is to Computer Programmer as Woman is to Homemaker?
+Debiasing Word Embeddings"

 ### Flight ticket price, web scraper
 I still use this project.
 It's a simple program using Selenium and Beautifulsoup4 to scrape flight data from Google Flights and display cost, time of departure, airline, and travel time in a CSV file.